 Our motivation for studying this operator is that it is the natural extension of the classical energy function into quantum mechanics.
-The impact made by the non-local behavior of $\sqrt{m^2 - \nabla^2}$ on causality has been investigated5 for wave packets in ordinary quantum mechanics and has led to a theorem regarding localization.
+The impact made by the non-local behavior of $\sqrt{m^2 - \nabla^2}$ on causality has been investigated [5] for wave packets in ordinary quantum mechanics and has led to a theorem regarding localization.
 We are particularly interested in causality questions that arise from the application of the procedure of second quantization.

 In section 2 we review the physical picture based on de Broglie waves and discuss some of the mathematical tools that can be used to define the action of $\sqrt{m^2 - \nabla^2}$ on functions.
 Section 3 develops the second quantization of the equation associated with $\sqrt{m^2 - \nabla^2}$ and examines the commutation relations of the observable quantities.
-In section 4 we investigate the commutation rules for the Klein-Gordon Hamiltonian density operator and the expectation value for this commutator for states in Fock-space.
+In section 4 we investigate the commutation rules for the

+Klein-Gordon Hamiltonian density operator and the expectation value for this commutator for states in Fock-space.
 We see that for an arbitrary state in Fock-space the expectation value of the commutator does not vanish at space-like separation.
 In section 5 we consider the requirement of a stable vacuum and normal ordering.
 Section 6 derives the propagators for the 1-, 2-, and 3-dimensional problem in an infinite domain for both the time-dependent and stationary scattering problem.
 Section 7 reviews minimal coupling and the difficulty with using minimal coupling in the square-root operator.
-I prove that the assumption of minimal coupling is inconsistent with the Fourier convolution theorem together with the exponential shift property of the square-root operator and local gauge-invariance.
-Therefore minimal coupling inside the square-root operator does not admit gauge-invariance.
-The proof of loss of Lorentz invariance in Ref.
-[11] rests on the assumption that interactions can be implemented in a gauge-invariant way using minimal coupling under the square-root sign.
-Therefore the premise of the proof in Ref.
-[11] is false.
-In section 8 it is shown that the Mandelstam representation of interactions is Lorentz-invariant and gauge invariant in the presence of the square-root operator and provides a definitive counter example to the conclusion of Ref.
-[11].
-The the Mandlestam representation of interactions therefore has deep and fundamental significance and has distinct advantages over minimal coupling.
+In section 8 it is shown that the Mandelstam representation of interactions is Lorentz-invariant and gauge invariant in the presence of the square-root operator and provides a counter example to the conclusion of [12].
+The Mandelstam representation of interactions therefore has deep and fundamental significance and has distinct advantages over minimal coupling in that it can be extended to non-local Hamiltonians in a Lorentz invariant manner.
 Section 9 considers the scattering problem for the Aharonov-Bohm effect for the square-root equation in the presence of a finite magnetic flux confined to the z-axis.
 Section 10 extends the scalar square-root equation to the zero-mass spin-1/2 case.
 Section 11 briefly considers restricting $\sqrt{m^2 - \nabla^2}$ to finite domains and the implications for the function spaces that $\sqrt{m^2 - \nabla^2}$ acts upon.
 Section 12 presents a proof that the second quantized square-root Hamiltonian does not reduce to the second quantized Klein-Gordon Hamiltonian in the presence of interactions.
 Interactions are introduced by applying the Mandelstam procedure.
 Section 13 presents a summary and conclusions of the implications of $\sqrt{m^2 - \nabla^2}$ on microscopic causality, minimal coupling, and interactions.